razidal/eventdecor/README.md

 # eventdecor
-- the video explanation can be found in the powerpoint
+- the video explanation can also be found in the powerpoint
 # guide :

 1. frontend :